danielbutts/express-passport-linkedin/README.md

 });
 ```

-We're still on "get /auth/linkedin" - so check that again.
+We're still on "get /auth/linkedin" on the notecard - so check that again.
 Did it work?
-Are there any error?
+Are there any errors?

 Notice in the log (in the terminal) you see `/auth/linkedin/callback?code=AQRbRXNzQ&state=SOME+STATE 302 917.981 ms` - nice!
 That looks like a success.